hoanglongplanner/blog/src/20231016-gettingstartwebview/hoanglongplanner - Getting Start Webview.md

 # Getting Start

+- Please note this is only apply to Webview in 2023.10.16
+- The approach may be different in 1 month or so

 ## How to install
 - Git clone
-- Run build.sh from script/build.sh to compile and make project
+- Run build.bat from script/build.bat to compile and make project

 ## How to use
 - The API call will mostly based on Microsoft Webview2